 3. Show that sexuality is not the enemy of spirituality

 Growing up, one hears so much talk about “impure sexual thoughts” that people begin to wonder if there were such a thing as a pure sexual thought.
 More seriously, perhaps, we do not help people understand that their sexuality is there for a reason, and not the enemy, as it is often portrayed, of their spirituality.
 Lust is a mortal sin, yes, but it is not the only mortal sin.

 4. Allow a grief process to be worked through

 Many singles, in coming to terms with being single, have to work through a grief process.
 They should be given much more help to do so than they are.
 The experience of Jephthah’s daughter2 suggests that such a process is appropriate.
 Jeremiah probably faced the same thing.3

 It is, I imagine, similar to the process which must be worked through with couples who cannot have children.
 That is even more difficult.
-We find it difficult to admit to unmet need, and grief.
+We find it difficult to admit to unmet need and grief.
 It raises too many questions about God, and about the people whose needs are left unmet.

 5. Fine-tune your counselling

-Much of our counselling is aimed at people who fit the pattern of the younger irresponsible brother in the parable of the Prodigal.
+Much of our counseling is aimed at people who fit the pattern of the younger irresponsible brother in the parable of the Prodigal.
 The problem is that this teaching is of little use to those people whose predominant inclination is in being an older brother—the situation many singles are left in (the irresponsible ones having walked out already).

 Much wisdom is needed to speak to those people who have ‘kept the law’ and then have little to show for it.
-Even more wisdom is needed when breaking God’s law (although that is costly) is perceived to be less costly than keeping it.
+Even more, wisdom is needed when breaking God’s law (although that is costly) is perceived to be less costly than keeping it.
 Not many stay the course in those circumstances.

 The Only Way is Up